Zenika/karto/README.md

 ### Test suites

-To run the entire backend test suite:
+To run the entire backend test suite, execute in the `back` directory:
 ```shell script
 go test ./...
 ```